Servo Direction

 Now, try making the left servo stop, two different ways.

-• Rename the script left_servo_clockwise as left_servo_stay_still.
+• Change the project name from left_servo_clockwise to left_servo_stay_still.

 • In the servo_speed function, change (-75) to (0).